-I have attended hundreds of show floors and have been badged as an exhibitor and an attendee.
-I have visited many exhibits and exhibitors and have received the proverbial token email after the show never to be contacted again.
-I have also received the voicemail message with the same result.
-I have never contacted them back and I have never heard from them again.
+At Exhibit Edge, we have attended hundreds of show floors and have been badged as an exhibitor and an attendee.
+We’ve visited many exhibits and exhibitors and have received the proverbial token email after the show, and have never been contacted again.
+We’ve also received the voicemail message with the same result.
+We have never contacted them back and we have never heard from them again.
 So what is wrong with this picture?

-Put yourself in the attendee’s shoes.
-Imagine getting dozens of emails from post show follow up exhibitors.
-As the attendee you barely remember each conversation you had on the show floor and have little interest or incentive to provide a return response.
+Put yourself in the attendee’s shoes and imagine getting dozens of emails from post show follow up exhibitors.
+As the attendee, you barely remember each conversation you had on the show floor and have little interest or incentive to provide a return response.

 Leads should be categorized into hot, warm, and cool on the show floor.
-As Mike Gruenberg would tell you it is important to assign a follow-up person to each lead within a week after the show ends.
-This assignment should be done by the Marketing or Sales Manager with specific criteria to have the follow-up person report back all results.
-The Marketing Department should be the ones who keep the database of leads for ROI purposes which we will discuss later since it is usually the Marketing Departments budget that supports the show expenses.
+So, it’s important to assign a follow-up person to each lead within a week after the show ends.
+This assignment should be done by the Marketing or Sales Manager, with specific criteria to have the follow-up person report back all results.
+The Marketing Department should be the ones who keep the database of leads for ROI purposes, which we will discuss later since it is usually the Marketing Department’s budget that supports the show expenses.

-Mike Gruenberg would plan a show floor sales strategy up front, train all the show staff on what he expects them to accomplish, incentivize the staff, and have qualified attendee leave the exhibit space with a full follow-up firmly in place.
-In Mike’s company’s case, the sales staff was rewarded financially for each trail they secured with an attendee signature and each attendee would sign up on site for a free trial subscription to a product offering.
-Each side was incentivized and rewarded and the dialog continued easily after the show floor.
-Oh yeah, the attendee signed a form to get the free product trial which was also a questionnaire that provided very specific details of the attendees needs.
-We will cover that in a later video.
+Plan a show floor sales strategy up front, train all the show staff on what youexpects them to accomplish, incentivize the staff, and have qualified attendees leave the exhibit space with a full follow-up firmly in place.
+In this case, the sales staff are rewarded financially for each trial they secured with an attendee signature, and each attendee would sign up on site for a free trial subscription to a product offering.
+Each side was incentivized and rewarded, and the dialog continued easily after the show floor.
+Also, the attendee signed a form to get the free product trial which was also a questionnaire that provided very specific details of the attendees needs.

 Bottom line: Exhibiting with a purpose gets results.
 Incentivizing your staff and the attendee gets results.
-It is a win / win for everyone.
+It’s a win-win for everyone.